strinsberg/slrg_data/docs/sphinx/source/install.rst

 Getting Started
 ===============

 All of the scripts are contained within the python3 package *slrg_data*.
-This package is available to download <Where?>.
-Once you have downloaded it follow the instructions below to install the package and setup the configuration file.
+Follow the instructions below to install the package and setup the configuration file.

 The package must be installed to run the scripts.
 After installation continue to the :ref:`GitHub <git-collection>` or :ref:`Codeforces <cf-collection>` sections for more information on collecting code samples from those sources.